 Of the many cinnamon varieties, Saigon cinnamon and Ceylon cinnamon are two of the most prized.
-Neither is the most popular type of cinnamon in the US, but both are fairly easy to find.
+Neither is the most popular type of cinnamon in the United States, but both are fairly easy to find.
 Despite the fact that each of them is called cinnamon, these two flavorful ingredients do have some important differences.
-Read on to find out more about how they compare to each other in this SPICEography Showdown.
+Read on to find out more about how they compare.

 How do Saigon cinnamon and Ceylon cinnamon differ?